-- Jobs: Swansea saw no change to employment between 2015 and 2022.
-By contrast, Wales (1.7%) and Great Britain (7%) saw positive job growth overall.
-The Proposed Development will create jobs in Swansea and support the area's growth by providing new labour market opportunities. - Supporting economic growth: In October 2020, the claimant count in Swansea was 5.6% and by October 2023 it had fallen to 3.4%.
+- Jobs: Swansea saw an increase in employment between 2015 and 2018, but between 2018 and 2021 jobs in the local authority declined by 5,000, thus a 1.8% decrease between 2015 and 2021 overall.
+By contrast, Wales (1%) and Great Britain (5.2%) saw positive job growth overall.
+The Proposed Development will create jobs in Swansea and support the area's growth by providing new labour market opportunities. - Supporting economic growth: In August 2020, the claimant count in Swansea was 6% and by August 2023 it had fallen to 3.5%.
 The claimant count in Swansea is currently above the rate seen in for Wales (3.2%) but below the rate for Great Britain.
 With uncertainty remaining about the UK's growth prospects, it is important that new job opportunities are created to support economic growth.
 It is particularly important to create new green jobs following the Roads Review by the Welsh Government, which may result in some proposed new roads being cancelled.